 The question is, who has priority.
 This is where the services of a priority dispute solicitor may be useful.
 There are certain distinct rules which govern the laws of priority.
 Generally speaking, the legal title will defeat an equitable title.
 However there are exceptions to this in some circumstances.
 Likewise, an equitable claim which is first in time may defeat an equitable claim which arises subsequently.
 But here too, there may be exceptions depending on the particulars of each case.
 At Navado, we will be able to consider all the facts of the case and provide legal advice concerning the priority of each claim over title.

-If you require assistance with claiming or disputing an equitable interest, we recommend that you contact our office and arrange an appointment to see one of our Property & Personal Property Dispute Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you require assistance with claiming or disputing an equitable interest, we recommend that you contact our firm and arrange an appointment to see one of our Property & Personal Property Dispute Solicitors.
+To book, please call (02) 9233 4048 or send an email to firstname.lastname@example.org.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.